tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Response-url.md

 ### Validate Your Signature

 Use this generator to create a signature with any of the available encryption methods.
-This functionality assists you in verifying the `signature` value that PayU sends to your response page.
+This functionality assists you in verifying the `signature` value that PayU sends to your response URL.

 <div>
 {{< responsepage/signaturegen_resp_en >}}